alan-turing-institute/Palaeoanalytics/docs/user-guide/outputs.md

 dorsal$features[[1]]
 ```

-## Processing Log: `pylithics.log`
+## The log: `pylithics.log`

-The log captures the full per-step trace of every image the pipeline touches, regardless of how quiet you keep the console.
-Each run **truncates the previous log** by default so the file always reflects only the most recent invocation; if you need a history, copy the file off between runs or set a different `log_file` in `config.yaml`.

-**Verbosity model:**
+The log has the full trace of each step for each image.
+The screen
+output does not change this.
+Each analysis **replaces the previous
+log**.
+The file always shows the most recent analysis only.
+To keep a
+history, copy the file between analyses, or set a different `log_file`
+in `config.yaml`.

+**What goes where:**

-- File handler: always at DEBUG — every preprocessing step, every contour, every arrow assignment, every cortex variance reading.
+- The log file: always DEBUG — each preprocessing step, each contour, each arrow, each cortex reading.
-- Console handler: INFO by default — startup metadata, one summary line per image, and the end-of-batch summary.
-Use `--verbose` (or `-v`) to mirror the file's DEBUG trace on screen.
+- The screen: INFO by default — the start data, one summary line for each image, and the summary at the end of the batch.
+Use `--verbose` (or `-v`) to show the DEBUG trace on the screen too.
-- Third-party libraries (`PIL`, `matplotlib`, `fontTools`, `asyncio`) are pinned to WARNING.
-Their chatty internals never appear in your log.
+- Third-party libraries (`PIL`, `matplotlib`, `fontTools`, `asyncio`): WARNING only.
+Their internal messages do not go to your log.

-**Useful entries to grep for:**
+**Lines to search for:**

-- `Output directory:` — where the run wrote its results
+- `Output directory:` — where the analysis wrote its results
-- `<image_id> · <px/mm>` — per-image summary at INFO (e.g. `awbari.png · 25.20 px/mm`)
+- `<image_id> · <px/mm>` — the summary line for one image at INFO (for example `awbari.png · 25.20 px/mm`)
-- `pixels (no scale provided)` — image was processed in pixel-only mode by design
+- `pixels (no scale given)` — the image was analysed in pixels by design
-- `pixels (scale detection failed — see log)` — scale was provided but detection failed; a corresponding `[WARNING] Scale image not found:` or `Scale bar detection returned no match` line precedes it
+- `pixels (scale bar not found — see the log)` — a scale was given, but the scale bar was not found.
+A `[WARNING] The scale image … is missing` or `No scale bar found in …` line comes before it
-- `images processed without errors.` / `images processed successfully.` — the end-of-batch summary line
+- `images analysed with no errors.` — the summary line at the end of the batch
-- `[WARNING]` / `[ERROR]` — anything that surfaced above the default console level
+- `[WARNING]` / `[ERROR]` — all messages above the default screen level

-A typical successful run looks like this:
+A log with no errors:

 ```
 2026-06-19 10:33:15 [INFO] Config: default
 2026-06-19 10:33:15 [INFO] Data directory: pylithics/data
 2026-06-19 10:33:15 [INFO] Metadata file: pylithics/data/meta_data.csv
-2026-06-19 10:33:15 [INFO] Input validation passed
-2026-06-19 10:33:15 [INFO] Output directory: pylithics/data/processed
+2026-06-19 10:33:15 [INFO] The input is correct 2026-06-19 10:33:15 [INFO] Output directory: pylithics/data/processed
 2026-06-19 10:33:15 [DEBUG] Starting batch processing of 5 images
 2026-06-19 10:33:15 [DEBUG] Processing image: awbari.png